US STOCKS-Futures fall after heated presidential debate | Business

 U.S. stock index futures fell on Wednesday as a heated first presidential debate pointed to a tough race ahead, with investors also locking in gains on the last day of the third quarter.
 President Donald Trump and Democratic rival Joe Biden battled fiercely over Trump's record on the coronavirus pandemic, healthcare and the economy in a chaotic and bad-tempered first debate.

-"It is the end of the month, the end of the quarter, there'll be a certain amount of portfolio tidying and profit taking that goes along with that," Campbell said.
+"It is the end of the month, the end of the quarter, there'll be a certain amount of portfolio tidying and profit taking that goes along with that," said Connor Campbell, financial analyst at spread better Spreadex.
 Wall Street's main indexes are headed for their first monthly declines since March, when lockdowns slammed the economy.
 Despite the expected weakness in September, the S&P 500 and the Nasdaq were on course for their best two-quarter winning streaks since 2009 and 2000, respectively.

 At 6:52 a.m.
 ET, Dow e-minis were down 130 points, or 0.47%.
 S&P 500 e-minis were down 12 points, or 0.36% and Nasdaq 100 e-minis were down 51.25 points, or 0.45%.
 Mega-cap technology-related companies including Apple Inc , Alphabet, Amazon.com and Facebook fell nearly 1% in premarket trading, pressured by antitrust-related action from the United States, China and the European Union.